protz/dagstuhl-rust-2025/2-Proposal.md

 The proposal text must be written in English and should clearly describe the following aspects of the proposed seminar:

-    // For resubmissions: Overview of what changed as well as a discussion of the feedback received and how you addressed it
-    // For Dagstuhl Perspectives Workshops: A concept for the Dagstuhl Manifesto and/or a plan of how it would be created

-    Summary of the field(s) of research within which the topic of the proposed seminar lies
+# Summary of the field(s) of research within which the topic of the proposed seminar lies

 Over the past decade, the Rust programming language has been gaining traction as an alternative to languages such as C or C++ for low-level, security-critical programming.
 This success especially